Douvi/FragmentTransactionManager/README.md

         //Here you init FragmentTransactionManager
         mFragmentTransactionBuilder = mRelativeLayout.getFragmentManger(getSupportFragmentManager(), this);

         //You need to check if it don't need to finish to restore the state of your fragments.
-If not you can init your stack if (mFragmentTransactionBuilder.isNeededToRestoreState()) {
+If not you can init your stacks if (mFragmentTransactionBuilder.isNeededToRestoreState()) {
             mFragmentTransactionBuilder.restoreState();
         } else {